nikpocuca/sourus/README.md

 ![sourus](https://github.com/user-attachments/assets/5a14ec6b-759e-4db1-917e-84d085b83e88)

-You can also customize the size of the width of the app, and the arangement of the columnns.
+You can also customize the size of the width of the app, and the arangement of the columns.

 ## Build